satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 I've seen people put jugs of water in the tanks to fill up space, but that water would act as a kind of heat battery.
 Plus it's a bad idea to have any water in your immersion tank (jug leaks, water reaches miners.
 Disaster).

 _uninformed noob guess:_ Instead it seems better to have empty, sealed glass containers.
 No heat battery, no water risk.
+Even thin glass should be good [up to 300°F](https://www.berlinpackaging.com/at_what_temperature_will_glass_break/).
+Just make sure the container's seals can withstand the oil heat (up to 160°F) as well.
+A [glass juice container](https://www.target.com/p/64oz-glass-straight-side-pitcher-with-lid-threshold-8482/-/A-79474147) might be tall enough that the lid isn't even submerged.

 ## Plate heat exchangers